Jayron Hosley

-Jayron Todd Hosley (born September 18, 1990) is a former American football cornerback who played for the New York Giants of the National Football League (NFL).
-He played college football at Virginia Tech.
+Jayron Todd Hosley (born September 18, 1990) is an American former professional football player who was a cornerback for the New York Giants of the National Football League (NFL).
+He played college football for the Virginia Tech Hokies.

-High school career
+Early life

 He attended Atlantic Community High School in Delray Beach, Florida, where he was a teammate of Orlando Franklin and Karnell Hatcher.
 Regarded as a four-star recruit by Rivals.com, Hosley was ranked as the No. 11 cornerback prospect of his class.

 College career

 As a sophomore in 2010, Hosley recorded 39 tackles, seven pass breakups, and nation leading nine interceptions.
 This performance earned him first-team All-American honors from Scout.com and Walter Camp Football Foundation.

 Professional career

-Hosley was drafted with the 94th pick, in the third round of the 2012 NFL Draft by the Giants.
-He recorded his first interception on September 20, 2012 on a pass by Carolina Panthers quarterback Cam Newton.
+Hosley was selected with the 94th overall pick in the third round of the 2012 NFL draft by the Giants.
+He recorded his first interception on September 20, 2012, on a pass by Carolina Panthers quarterback Cam Newton.